lu0425/DCT_Design/2D_DCT_Design/README.md

 This project implements a 2D 8-point Discrete Cosine Transform (DCT) using Verilog HDL.
 The 2D DCT is a fundamental mathematical method used in signal processing and image compression, commonly applied in JPEG and MPEG standards.
 The 2D Discrete Cosine Transform converts spatial domain image data into frequency domain representation.
 It decomposes the original signal or image into a weighted sum of cosine functions, where high-frequency components can be quantized to achieve compression.
-This project can be summarized
+This project can be summarized in the following points:
+1. **Distributed Architecture (DA)**: Effectively reduces multiplication operations and hardware complexity
+2. **Coefficient Transpose Method**: Enables 2D DCT through two 1D operations
+3. **Fixed-Point Optimization**: Balances precision (SQNR ≥ 40 dB) with hardware efficiency
+4. **Synthesis Optimization**: Explores timing-area-power trade-offs through multiple constraints and compile strategies

 ### Mathematical Expression

 <div align="center">